collapsed-stacks/atheism/questions/2983/is-there-an-atheist-group-that-meets-in-northeast-houston-humble-kingwood-or.md

 - posted by: [mfg](https://stackexchange.com/users/-1/135-mfg) on 2011-03-03
 - score: 0

-I'm just wondering if there is an atheist group that meets in NE Houston.
-Somewhere outside of the Beltway-8; areas in the vicinity of Kingwood, Humble, Atascocita, Spring, Porter, or Huffman?
+<p>You can also look on meetup.com. </p>

+<p>A quick search there found <a href="http://www.meetup.com/Houston-Atheists/" rel="nofollow">Houston Atheists,</a> a group that meets at different locations around the city.
+In addition there are similar groups listed on their landing page, groups for skeptics, humanists, secularists, as well as the KHA-Atheists you mentioned.</p>